Oliver Goonetilleke: Political turmoil

 Following the assassination of Bandaranaike, the country faced a period of political instability.
 The Premiership of Dahanayake lasted only one year, and during that time many changes to his cabinet took place.
 Fresh elections were called, but the elections in March 1960 were indecisive in their outcome, as Dudley Senanayake formed a government for a brief period.
 Goonetilleke had a difficult decision when faced with the classic difficulty for a Governor-General, whether to dissolve Parliament, causing a new election, or call on a different faction to form a government when the Prime Minister (in this case Dudley Senanayake, son of his old friend) lost Parliament's confidence.
-In the event he dissolved the parliament and called for fresh elections.
+In the event, he dissolved the parliament and called for fresh elections.
 He briefly held the portfolio of Minister of Finance from 21 March 1960 to 23 April 1960.

 Bandaranaike's widow Sirima Bandaranaike was selected by his party, the Sri Lanka Freedom Party as its leader and won elections in July 1960.
-Goonetilleke called on Mrs Bandaranaike to form a government, and thus she became the world's first female Prime Minister.
+Goonetilleke called on Bandaranaike to form a government, and thus she became the world's first female prime minister.